 6. Unified Communications with Cloud PBX

 Providers offer an all-in-one experience that lets PBX users throughout a company’s network seamlessly switch from a call to a video conference or even send files while on a voice call.

 These desktop apps include full functionality in a single place, which adds convenience and productivity for teams.

-7. High Uptime for Cloud PBX Services
+7. Reliable Uptime with Cloud PBX Services

 With multiple global servers hosting the communications for various organizations, the incidence of downtime is reduced significantly.
 This is especially true for those hosted PBX solutions that have redundant network architecture or automatic failover routing.
 These will ensure that any downtime that happens as a result of hardware failure is immediately corrected at the managed data center.

 This is particularly useful when natural disasters or other types of events happen at a server location.
 The software from the provider will automatically route calls to another server so that users will not experience downtime or notice that there was a problem at all.

 For some organizations, especially those in healthcare, a higher level of compliance is required so that necessary caller data isn’t lost to hardware malfunction or hacks.
 An increasingly high number of cloud-based companies are providing this compliance to their clients, and these companies must protect data when it is at rest as well as when it’s in transit.

 Several cloud PBX providers have features that allow administrators specific access control, audit controls, workstation security, and transmission security.
 Heightened security comes as a standard feature for several providers like 8×8.